danwing/cidfi/draft-wing-cidfi.md

 of changing CIDs.

-### Network Elements to Server
+### Network Element to Server {#network-to-server}

-The network elements This will be bandwidth, burst rate, and other information such as defined in
+The network element send network performance information to the server.
+This performance information pertains to this connection's allowed (or available) bandwidth, burst rate, and other information such as defined in {{I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.

-{{I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.
+This information is sent whenever it changes significantly, but MUST NOT be sent more frequently than once every second.

 # CID Collision {#collision}

 The QUIC client and server can change their QUIC CIDs.
-A CID collision occurs if those CIDs are also used by the network element(s) on the same 5-tuple.
+A CID collision would occur if those CIDs are also used by the network element(s) on the side-channel, which shares the same 5-tuple.

-To avoid this problem, the network elements and server convey a set of CIDs they will use for their side channel communication, which MUST NOT be used by the QUIC client or QUIC server for their QUIC channel.
-This set of reserved CIDs is purposefully small so that the QUIC client and server are still free to use a large set of CIDs to preserve
+To avoid CID collision the network elements and server sends a set of CIDs they will use for their side channel communication through the client.
+The client is the only party that has a communication path to the CIDFI network element(s) and the server.
+This set of reserved CIDs is purposefully small (~4) so that the QUIC client and server are able to use almost their entire CID space.

+TODO: more details.

-## Topology Change {#topology}
+# Topology Change {#topology}

-Network topology change:  When topology changes (such as switching to a backup WAN connection, or such as switching from Wi-Fi to 5G), the QUIC server will consider this a connection migration and will issue a PATH_CHALLENGE.
+When topology changes (such as switching to a backup WAN connection, or such as switching from Wi-Fi to 5G), the QUIC server will consider this a connection migration and will issue a PATH_CHALLENGE.

 Upon receipt of PATH_CHALLENGE the CIDFI-aware client SHOULD re-discover its CIDFI network elements {{discovery}}.
 If that